What is runtime protection?

 While both RASP and web application firewalls (WAF) aim to protect against application-level threats, they operate differently:

-• RASP is embedded within the application and has context about its behavior, enabling it to detect and mitigate attacks in real-time with a high degree of accuracy.
+- RASP is embedded within the app and has context about its behavior, enabling it to detect and mitigate attacks in real-time with a high degree of accuracy.

-• WAF sits between the web application and the client, analyzing incoming traffic to block attacks.
-While effective at protecting against many types of attacks like SQL injection, cross-site scripting and denial of service, WAFs lack the application-specific context that RASP provides.
+- WAF sits between the web app and the client, analyzing incoming traffic to block attacks.
+While effective at protecting against many types of attacks like SQL injection, cross-site scripting and denial of service, WAFs lack the app-specific context that RASP provides.

 Benefits of RASP for mobile apps

-2. Reduced false positives: By understanding the normal behavior of the application, RASP can accurately distinguish between legitimate activities and potential threats.
+- Reduced false positives: By understanding the normal behavior of the app, RASP can accurately distinguish between legitimate activities and potential threats.

 Examples

-1. Protection against code injection: RASP monitors the app in real-time and identifies unauthorized code injection, such as SQL code.
+- Protection against code injection: RASP monitors the app in real-time and identifies unauthorized code injection, like SQL code.
 It can immediately block injected SQL code, prevent the app from processing the malicious input, and alert security administrators.

-2. Mitigating man-in-the-middle (MITM) attacks: RASP can detect and block attempts to intercept and alter communications between the app and its server.
+- Mitigating man-in-the-middle (MitM) attacks: RASP can detect and block attempts to intercept and alter communications between the app and its server.
 If an attacker tries to use a fake SSL certificate to decrypt the data, RASP will terminate the session to prevent data theft.

-4. Preventing unauthorized access from compromised devices: RASP can detect a rooted or jailbroken device, indicating a compromised device.
-If the app detects that it is running on such a device, it can limit functionality, such as disabling access to sensitive features or data.
+- Preventing unauthorized access from compromised devices: RASP can detect rooting or a jailbroken device, indicating a compromised device.
+If the app detects that it is running on such a device, it can limit functionality, like disabling access to sensitive features or data.

 History